-Birch tar or birch is a substance (liquid when heated) derived from the dry distillation of the birch tree.
+Birch tar or birch pitch is a substance (liquid when heated) derived from the dry distillation of the bark of the birch tree.

 Birch tar was used widely as an adhesive as early as the late Paleolithic or early Mesolithic era.
 It has also been used as a disinfectant, in leather dressing, and in medicine.